Dental mythbuster 21: Fire safety

 Shared premises

-In shared premises it’s likely there’ll be more than one responsible person.
-You’ll need to co-ordinate your fire safety plans to make sure people on or around the premises are safe.
+In shared premises, it is likely there will be more than one responsible person.
+You will need to coordinate your fire safety plans to make sure people on or around the premises are safe.

 For common or shared areas, the responsible person is the landlord, freeholder or managing agent.